Although the shops were gradually reminding us that

 - Offer vouchers for your time instead of presents (these are great for the kids to do too!).
 Here are some examples:

 An evening meal (cooking and serving)

 - How about creating some word art?
 Sites such as www.wordle.net will gather meaningful (or just plain random!) words together and create a picture for you for free.
-Print it out, stick it in a frame and viola - a lovely and unique present.
+Print it out, stick it in a frame and voila - a lovely and unique present!

 - Make decorations with the kids.
 Old favourites like paper chains, paper snowflakes and stain glass windows (black card with shapes cut out and tissue paper stuck over) are simple and fun.
 Again, check out pinterest.com for some more adventurous ideas!

 - Look out for the sales leading up to